- Home

 Effleurage: Long, sweeping strokes to warm up the muscles.
 Petrissage: Kneading and squeezing motions to release tension.

 Identifying and applying pressure to trigger points to alleviate pain.
-Ischemic compression to release tight knots in muscles.
+Ischemic compression to release tight knots in muscles in the body

 Gentle movements to improve joint flexibility.
 Rotation and oscillation techniques to enhance joint function.

-Combining muscle contraction and stretching for increased flexibility Helpful for releasing tight muscles and improving posture.
+muscle contraction and stretching used to increase flexibility, for releasing tight muscles and ROM.

 Slow, firm pressure targeting deeper muscle layers.
 Cross-fiber friction to break up adhesions and scar tissue.

 Friction applied across muscle fibers to break up adhesions.
-Useful for addressing scar tissue and improving mobility.
+Useful for addressing scar tissue and improving mobility and painful areas.

 Applying sustained pressure to release tension in the fascia.
 Stretching and lengthening techniques to improve flexibility.